G-structure/acp-code-ui/README.md

 - Claude can execute **ANY COMMAND** without asking for permission
 - Claude can read, write, and delete **ANY FILE** on your system
 - Claude can run potentially destructive operations without confirmation
+- Better be nice to Claude or his `rm -rf *` finger might get itchy

 **USE AT YOUR OWN RISK**